 The Chance to Merge Business Acumen with Social Impact

-Mentoring is the core of our GroundFloor Program.
-GroundFloor mentors share the belief that social entrepreneurs are the cornerstones of change.
-Teams selected as GroundFloor Fellows receive comprehensive support to help them refine their business and financial models and launch their products and services.
+Mentoring is the core of our Social Innovation Accelerator (SIA) Program.
+SIA mentors share the belief that social entrepreneurs are the cornerstones of change.
+Teams selected as SIA Fellows receive comprehensive support to help them refine their business and financial models and launch their products and services.

 Our mentors are successful entrepreneurs, business executives, academic thought-leaders, social change makers, leading philanthropists, public policy advocates, investors and consultants.

 We believe that their experience, networks, knowledge of the private as well as the public sector and pragmatism are the key elements that enable our social entrepreneurs to move forward faster and build sustainable businesses that make a lasting change in our community.

 What do SIA Mentors do?

 Mentors play an important, active role in ongoing training, development and follow-up for a specific team(s) during their Fellowship.
 Mentors and teams will be matched based on the mentor’s subject matter expertise, experience and interests and the unique needs of each team.
 The ultimate role of the mentor is to help their team refine their business model, improve their product/service, and grow their business during the accelerator program.
 Ideally, mentors continue a relationship with the team post-graduation thereby strengthening the ties and impact of the program throughout the community.